decentralized-identity/trust-establishment/spec/spec.md

 ## Abstract

 Trust in the decentralized identity space is a problem that many have tried to solve.
-This specification aims to take a piece of the problem around [[ref:Semantic Declaration]]: a means by which an [[ref:Entity]] communicates their sentiment for a [[ref:Topic]] about a set of [[ref:Parties]]. [[ref: Sentiment Declaration]] is intended to be informational, and presciptions of any resulting actions taken based on the contents of the document are out of scope of this specification.
+This specification aims to take a piece of the problem around [[ref:Trust Establishment]]: a means by which an [[ref:Entity]] communicates their sentiment for a [[ref:Topic]] about a set of [[ref:Parties]]. [[ref:Trust Establishment]] is intended to be informational, though it can be used to prescribe resulting action.
+Not all potential usages will be covered in this specification.

 ## Status of This Document

-Sentiment Declaration is a _STRAWMAN_ specification under development within the Decentralized Identity Foundation (DIF).
+Trust Establishment is a _STRAWMAN_ specification under development within the Decentralized Identity Foundation (DIF).
 It incorporates requirements and learnings from related work of many active industry players into a shared specification that meets the collective needs of the community.

 This specification is regularly updated to reflect relevant changes, and we encourage active engagement on [GitHub](https://github.com/decentralized-identity/trust-establishment/issues) and other mediums (e.g., [DIF Slack](https://difdn.slack.com/archives/C4X50SNUX)).